krassowski/gsea-api/README.md

 # GSEA API for Pandas
 Pandas API for Gene Set Enrichment Analysis in Python (GSEApy, cudaGSEA, GSEA)

-- This Python wrapper around various GSEA implementations aims to provide a unified programming interface, built using the pandas DataFrames and a hierarchy of Pythonic classes.
+- This Python wrapper aims to provide a unified API for various GSEA implementations; it uses pandas DataFrames and a hierarchy of Pythonic classes.
-- The file exports (providing input for GSEA) were written with performance in mind, using lower level numpy functions where necessary, thus are much faster than usual pandas-based exports.
+- The file exports (providing input for GSEA) were written with performance in mind, using lower level numpy functions where necessary, thus are much faster than pandas-based exports.
-- This project aims to allow scientists in the Python community to easily compare different implementations of GSEA, and to integrate those in projects which require high performance GSEA interface.
+- This project aims to allow researchers to easily compare different implementations of GSEA, and to integrate those in projects which require high performance GSEA.
-- The project is in work-in-progress state and scheduled to have a major refactor and a more complete documentation.
+- The project is in work-in-progress state and may undergo moderate refactoring and recieve a more complete documentation (if there is an interest in it).

 ### Example usage